-I figured it would take much longer for me to become that older person who shakes their fist in the air and exclaims, “Kids these days!”
-But alas, here I am, 33 years old, totally confused and cantankerous about kids these days.
+I figured it would take much longer for me to become that older person who shakes her fist in the air and exclaims, “Kids these days!”
+But alas, here I am in my mid-30s, totally confused and cantankerous about kids these days.

 Why don’t they know certain essential life skills?
 Has technology evolved so far and so fast that our young people forgot how to live without iPhones glued to their faces?

 So, pull up a seat, whippersnappers, because I’m going to teach you some things.
 I’ve taken the liberty of creating a list of “Old-School Life Skills That Your Kid Needs.”

 Sure, your preschool- or kindergarten-age kiddo can control your whole house with an iPad and work your phone better than you can.
 (OMG, someone make my child stop downloading apps on my phone!)

 But can they recall your phone number without accessing the contact list or asking the phone robot to “Call home”?

 Your little ones absolutely must know how to memorize a phone number and how to actually dial it on a phone that doesn’t have a touchscreen.

 Thanks to STEM programs, your kid can probably program their own robots by the time they reach elementary school.
 But unless they are some kind of wicked genius, it is highly unlikely they will program a robot to teach them how to properly address and mail a letter.